l-dfa/py_naive_cryptology/README.rst

 py_naive_cryptology
 =====================

-Experimenting naive algorithms about cryptography, to study.
+Experimenting naive algorithms about cryptography, as a method to study them.

 This will be a collection of scripts to test algoritms about (de)encrypting with various technics.